skip to main content

 If treaty non-resident this also means that all non-UK investment income and gains are sheltered from UK tax.

-How to claim "treaty residence" under double tax treaties
+How to claim "treaty residence" under double tax agreements

 Despite being relatively common, the application of double tax treaties, and therefore the claim for tax relief can be a complicated affair.